 Bicycle accidents take place often in San Antonio.
 These collisions can be devastating for cyclists, causing severe injuries such as bone fractures and traumatic brain injuries.
 Motor vehicle drivers are often at fault for these collisions for mistakes such as failing to see bicyclists or ignoring rights-of-way.
 Statistics show that about 96 percent of fatal bicycle accidents involve an automobile.
-Here, our personal injury lawyers discuss how often bicycle accidents involve automobiles.
+Here we discuss how often bicycle accidents involve automobiles.

 Bicycle Accident Facts and Figures